cableguy99/docs/docs/general/faq.md

 #### Stats page wasn't working and showed a 70-second block.
 What happened?
 The stats page is javascript code running in your browser.
-If your computer loses internet connection or the page is not active anymore for some reasons, the time will increase forever.
-In this case just refresh the page.
+If your computer loses it's internet connection or the page stops loading just refresh the page.

 ### Shifu